12 Best Books for Homeschool Moms to Read in 2025

 In no particular order, the best books for homeschool moms to start with:

-There you have some of my favorite, best books for homeschool moms to savor and enjoy!
-One final note of caution: as much as I adore reading, I’m also seeing that you can’t just pick a philosophy that you admire and foist it upon your children without considering them as persons with feelings and opinions.
+One final note of caution: as much as I adore reading, I’ve also found that you can’t just pick a philosophy you admire and foist it upon your children without considering them as persons with feelings and opinions.
 Observe your children carefully to learn how they learn (many of these books will tell you this also!), and keep that well in mind as you read and plan.

 Originally written July 7 2020